info201a-su23/project-proposal-Doryi/README.md

 > Who collected the data?

 Ruchi Bhaia collected the data.
-She is a product marketing manager, data sicentist at HP Pittsburgh.
+She is a product marketing manager, data scientist at HP Pittsburgh.

 > How was the data collected or generated?